kletobias/p2022/_posts/2022-05-07-multicollinearity.md

-The covariance matrix values of ~375.65 show, that there is a strong positive correlation between S1 and S2.
+The covariance matrix values of ~375.65 show that there is a strong positive correlation between S1 and S2.
 A strong sign for Multicollinearity between the two distributions.
 This would have to be addressed before training a linear regression model, among others for example.
 Given the design, there was no